kordaniel/hy-net-ai/node-whisper/README.md

 All data must be encoded in binary form, consisting of a stream with the following parts:
  - fixed 2-byte unsigned short (integer) in network byte order, specifying the length of the JSON-header in bytes
  - JSON-header: Description of the content, must contain the fields { byteorder, content-length, content-type, content-encoding }
- - Content: Bytes of a audiosignal, for example a encoded flac file.
+ - Content: The actual bytes of the audio signal to be processed

-See the testing script `client.py` for a simple example.
+See the implementation of [node-client](https://github.com/kordaniel/hy-net-ai/tree/main/node-whisper) for a more detailed example.
+Currently only FLAC encoded bytestreams are supported by the whisper node.

 ## Setup
 ### Initial steps